- About Us

 Despite these encouraging reports, thousands of children across the country are still waiting for the chance to participate in quality early childhood programs.
 CDF fully understands the need for consistent, quality education and care beginning at birth.
 Our nation simply can’t afford not to significantly increase investments in early childhood development and care, or to keep leaving so many poor babies and toddlers behind.

-The State of America's Children® 2012, a compilation of the most recent and reliable national and state-by-state data on key child indicators, including early childhood education and care.
-Among other selections, the Early Childhood section of the report includes state data Head Start enrollment, the cost of child care and child care subsidies, the Child and Dependent Care Tax Credit, the Child Care and Development Fund, Pre-K enrollment, and state-by-state comparisons of child care center regulations.
-Only 3 percent of eligible infants and toddlers are able to secure spots in Early Head Start due to limited funding.
+The State of America's Children® 2014, a compilation of the most recent and reliable national and state-by-state data on key child indicators, including early childhood education and care.
+Among other selections, the Early Childhood section of the report includes state data Head Start enrollment, the cost of child care and child care subsidies, the Child Care and Development Fund, Pre-K enrollment, and state-by-state comparisons of child care center regulations.
+Only 4 percent of eligible infants and toddlers are able to secure spots in Early Head Start due to limited funding.
 Learn more about what our failure to invest in children in the early years means for all of us through our "Be Careful What You Cut” campaign".

 In the 21st century, we have new common core standards setting high expectations for every child including kindergarteners.
 We need to prepare all of our children to compete in this global economy but for millions of children in the United States there is a missing half-step in their early learning years.
 Full-day kindergarten (Full-Day K) boosts children’s cognitive learning, creative problem-solving skills, and social competence.
 Join us in our campaign to ensure every state and the District of Columbia guarantees every child with access to high-quality, publicly funded Full-Day K. Click on our interactive map to find out the status of Full-Day K in your state and download your state-specific fact sheet to arm yourself with the latest information.